 Benchmade got its start in 1979 in California.
 They became famous for making butterfly-style knives.
 Now, their main facility is located in Oregon.

-It can be a bit confusing to buy Benchmade knives because of their “class” system.
+It can be confusing to buy Benchmade knives because of their “class” system.
 In a nutshell, the high-quality knives are the Blue, Black, and Gold classes.
-These are mostly made in the USA.
+These are primarily made in the USA.
 The Red class knives are cheaper and made in China.

 10. Buck Knives